 Knowing their learning styles, personalities, and even their interests allows them to build student choice activities that will appeal to each student in your classroom and allow them student voice in their academic choices.
 You may have one student that loves art projects, but another one that would much rather write about a topic.
 Another student may love video, while the next prefers explaining verbally.

 In giving students choice, you create assignments where they all have the exact same learning outcomes but appeal to each individual student in your class.
-This is differentiation at its finest and, if implemented correctly, is no extra work for you (and to be honest, it’s way more fun to teach).
+This learning experience is differentiation at its finest and, if implemented correctly, is no extra work for you (and to be honest, it’s way more fun to teach).

 The Benefits of Student Choice

-When students are given this choice, their learning becomes much more authentic and they are naturally drawn to the next steps of the learning process.
+When students are given choice, their learning becomes much more authentic and they are naturally drawn to the next steps of the learning process.
 Again, they are all learning the same things and demonstrating the same objectives, but in different ways.

-If nothing else, it makes grading so much more entertaining when you have a variety of different assignments coming back at you and you are not grading the same monotonous assignment repeatedly.
+If nothing else, it makes grading so much more entertaining when you have a variety of different assignments coming back at you and you are not grading the same monotonous assignment repeatedly throughout the school year.

 While the standards are the same and the exact same elements of learning need to be displayed, it will come forth in ways that really allow the students to flourish with their own unique styles, and this is done through simple elements of student choice.

 This also helps encourage ownership on behalf of the students.
 They are not just going through the motions of an assignment; they are developing something that they, believe it or not, become passionate about.
 A student who never wants to do anything in class may have a complete turnaround if they are able to demonstrate something on his or her own terms.
 It’s quite a powerful tool (especially in terms of classroom management).